 It’s no secret that we’re living in a hyper-stressed and overly anxious society.
-More things than ever are competing for our time, energy and attention.
+More things than ever are competing for our time, energy, and attention.

 It goes beyond just time management and day-to-day happiness though.
 We’re understanding more and more the connections between stress and chronic ailments, most of which we refer to as “lifestyle diseases.”

 While we as individuals vary greatly, and therefore, so may our impetus and relationship with stress, it really comes down to one basic tenet.
-The focus and energy of our outer world has gained control over our inner world.
+The focus and energy of our outer world have gained control over our inner world.
 We’ve become overloaded because of how we’re perceiving what is or what may happen.

 It doesn’t have to be this way though.
 Armed with a few simple practices designed to shift that awareness inward again, we can get a real grasp on what only moments ago may have felt out of control.